uccser/cs-field-guide/text/coding_compression/coding_compression_en.md

 011000010000110
 ```

+{comment}

+Interactive to make
-.. xhtml5 low priority; interactive for images If we were going to put in the interactive that takes the 1’s and 0’s and converts it into an image for the students, I’d want to put that in here.
+low priority; interactive for images If we were going to put in the interactive that takes the 1’s and 0’s and converts it into an image for the students, I’d want to put that in here.
 This would mostly be a convenience thing that allows students to easily see what an image looks like.
 We would also provide an interactive that can take a number representation and show the image for that.
 We do NOT want to provide a tool that converts between the 2; we want students to do the converting by hand.
 The tool will allow them to see if the images they got are the same though.

+{comment end}

 There are 15 (rows) by 15 (columns) = 225 bits representing this image.
 Can we represent the same image using fewer bits, in a way that a computer would still be able to understand it?
 Imagine that you had to read it out to someone... after a while you might say things like "five zeroes" instead of "zero zero zero zero zero".